Contexter/FountainAI/episodes/episode3.md

 ## Introduction

 In this episode, we will focus on creating a basic "Hello, World!"
 Vapor application, Dockerizing it, and integrating it into the CI/CD pipeline established in Episode 2.
 We will also introduce Docker Compose to manage multiple containers and ensure a smooth deployment process.
+This integration will utilize the secrets management scheme already set up to handle sensitive information securely.

 ## Setting Up the Vapor Application